GabrielMarghoti/nonlinfunconn/README.md

 ## Overview
 This repository provides implementations for analyzing nonlinear functional connectivity in complex systems.
 It includes methods for:
-- **Convolution kernel fitting** to model interactions in complex networks.
+- **Convolution kernel fitting** to model interactions in complex networks based on measured data.
-- **Nonequilibrium Green Functions (NEGF)** for studying signal propagation in these systems.
+- **Nonequilibrium Green Functions (NEGF)** for studying signal propagation in nonlinear dynamical models.

 Our approach allows kernel fitting in any complex network.
 Specifically, we apply it to the mapped atlas of *C. elegans*, enabling a deeper understanding of its neural connectivity.